End-to-end data pipeline

 Pool Identification

-3. Token pair hints - Uses mint addresses involved in transfers to identify pools when direct matches aren't found (e.g., a transaction involving SOL and USDC mints likely uses a SOL-USDC pool)
+- Token pair hints - Uses mint addresses involved in transfers to identify pools when direct matches aren't found (e.g., a transaction involving SOL and USDC mints likely belongs to a SOL-USDC pool)

 The pool registry combines manually verified entries with auto-discovered pools.
-When a new pool is encountered, it's assigned a generated label (like "Orca pool abc1...def2") and can be promoted to the manual registry with a human-readable name.
-This hybrid approach ensures comprehensive coverage while maintaining accurate, user-friendly pool names.
+When a new pool is encountered, it gets a generated label and can be promoted to the manual registry with a human-readable name.

 Conversion Approach

-On-chain rates: When tokens are swapped, the actual exchange rate provides precise valuation for that moment.
-If there are multiple swaps per day, I use the multiple conversion rates to build an average daily price.
+On-chain rates only.
+I never use external price feeds.
+When tokens are swapped on-chain, the actual exchange rate provides precise valuation for that moment.
+If there are multiple swaps per day, I always take the valuation of the moment and build an average if required for reporting purposes.

-Same-day pricing: Conversion rates are applied only to transactions occurring on the same day, ensuring that historical values are never retroactively adjusted based on future price changes.
-See "Pending Conversions" below.
+Same-day pricing.
+Conversion rates are applied only to transactions occurring on the same day, ensuring historical values are never retroactively adjusted based on future price changes.

-Example: If the treasury receives 100 USDC on Day 1 and swaps it for 0.5 SOL on Day 5, the Day 1 revenue is recorded as 100 USDC (unconverted).
-On Day 5, the swap reveals the rate (100 USDC = 0.5 SOL), and Day 5's attribution includes both the swap and the converted value.
-Day 1's historical record remains unchanged as 100 USDC, preserving the actual state of the treasury on that day.
-This prevents distortions where today's prices misrepresent historical revenue.
+Example: If a treasury receives 100 USDC as fees on Day 1 and swaps it for 0.5 SOL to distribute to stakers on Day 5, Day 1 revenue is recorded as 100 USDC (unconverted).
+On Day 5, the swap reveals the rate and the converted value is recorded then.
+Day 1's record remains unchanged, preserving the actual state of the treasury on that day.

 Pending Conversions